 In 2010, MIBRAG NEUE ENERGIE put into operation the “Am Geyersberg” wind farm on the site of the Schleenhain mine near the town of Groitzsch (Germany), with a total installed capacity of 6.9 MW.
 The wind farm consists of 3 Siemens wind turbines.
 The costs of this wind farm project totalled more than EUR 9 million.
 MIBRAG Neue Energie strives for further development of wind power in area of surface mines owned by company MIBRAG.

-The biomass-fired power plant of Strongoli, owned and operated by Biomasse Italia, a company acquired by EP New Energy Italy in December 2017, is situated in the central-eastern part of Calabria region.
-With a total capacity of 46 MW, it is the biggest and most modern biomass-fired power plant in Europe.
+The biomass-fired power plant of Strongoli, owned and operated by Biomasse Italia, a company acquired by EP New Energy Italia in December 2017, is situated in the central-eastern part of Calabria region.

 The plant is mainly fueled with biomass made of wood chips, derived from forest maintenance and agro-food residuals coming from local and national markets.